armijnhemel/proximity_matcher_webservice/README.md

 hashes TLSH is used to find close matches to known malware.
 To do efficient hashes they use an algorithm named "HAC-T"[2], which is based on Vantage Point Trees and clustering.
-Vantage Point Trees with TLSH allow much quicker lookups than by using a regular list.
+Vantage Point Trees with TLSH allow much quicker lookups than by using a regular list[3].

 Because for me there was no need for clustering (which requires labeling files) only a modified version of the Vantage Point Tree part of HAC-T was